hampelm/irs-990-ocr/README.md

 OCR Ahoy!
 ---------
-To get the first page of a PDF:
+Get the first page of a PDF:
-`pdftk pdfs/56-6060716_990PF_200609.pdf shuffle 1 output 52-606.pdf`
+`pdftk pdfs/52-6078041_990PF_200706.pdf shuffle 1 output 52-607.pdf`

-To turn a PDF into an image:
+Turn that first page into an image:
-`./pdf-splitter 52-606.pdf 'img/%.d.jpg' 1200px`
+`./pdf-splitter 52-607.pdf 'img/%.d.jpg' 1200px`

-To get sections of a page:
+Get a section of the page to process:
 `convert img/1.jpg -crop 490x20+185+225 img/1.crop.jpg`

-To process the image (you'll get a file named 1.txt):
+OCR the image (you'll get a file named 1.txt):
 `tesseract img/1.crop.jpg 1`